Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-The Oliver Legacy Elite II is one of the “larger” travel trailers on our list but it’s perfect if you want to go tiny without committing to something like the Happier Camper Traveler.
-At 23′ 6″ in length (including the hitch) it’s still small enough to be towed without too much trouble.
+The Oliver Legacy Elite II is one of the “larger” travel trailers on our list but it’s perfect for going tiny without committing to something like the Happier Camper Traveler.
+At 23′ 6″ in length (including the hitch) it’s still small enough to be towed without too much trouble, making for some easy driving.

 You can get a great look at the entire bathroom in this video from the Oliver team:

-Overall, the Legacy Elite II from Oliver makes a great option for those who want a vintage style in a modern package.
-While it doesn’t have the most luxurious bathroom its simple design will likely resonate with a lot of people.
+Overall, the Legacy Elite II from Oliver makes a great option for a vintage style matched with a modern package.
+While it doesn’t have the most luxurious bathroom, its simple design will likely resonate with a lot of people.
 If you don’t mind the shower/sink combination then there’s really not much to not like about this rig.

 5. Airstream Basecamp Travel Trailer